dmitriklein/Grafana/index.md

 excerpt: "A blog about observability, cloud infrastructure, and time-series databases."
 ---

-👋 Welcome to **Dmitri's Blog** — where we dive deep into the world of observability, cloud-native tools, and modern monitoring stacks.
+👋 Welcome to **Dmitri K Klein's Blog** — where I share corporate production experience with Grafana.

 🧭 Explore topics like:
 - 📊 Grafana, Prometheus, and Loki